hvkwak/3dgraphics/README.md

 # 3dgraphics
 This repository contains my programming exercises and project code related to 3D computer graphics.

-## Install
+## How to install
 Install dependencies to compile and run the program

 ```
 sudo apt install build-essential
-sudo apt install libsdl2-dev # 3D Computer Graphics from Scratch
+sudo apt install libsdl2-dev libsdl2-image-dev # 3D Computer Graphics from Scratch
 ```

-## How to Run
+## How to run
 To compile and run the main program (e.g., `src/main.c`), use the following command:
 ```
 make build